foxhound87/rfx-stack/DOCUMENTATION.md

 The `electron` app depends directly from the `web` app, so the client side bundles must be availables running the web app in dev mode or building the client-side code for prod mode.

-If you want develop with the hot loader enabled you have to make sure that the global `global.HOT = 'HOT';` is defined in `/src/electron/src/globals.js`.
+If you want develop with the hot loader enabled you have to make sure that the global `global.HOT` is defined in `/src/electron/src/globals.js`.

 When you want to go in production, just set it to false or comment it.